Now, what a surprise

 and downstairs

-there are taxidermies of gliders.
+there are taxidermy of

-I am seeking advice
+Hello, I am seeking advice

 on how best to save Polly

-weaved through a brick wall
+who has weaved through a brick wall

 and now finds herself